exysta/2324_Projet2A_Eve/README.md

 	/*
 	 * We need to put in input how much we want to turn in degrees and what stepper we want to move
-	 * For the moment, we have only one stepper but witch nCS signal, we will be able to change with
+	 * For the moment, we have only one stepper but with nCS signal, we will be able to change with
-	 * stepper we wwant to communicate
+	 * stepper we want to communicate
 	 */
 	int polarity = (inputOrder>0);
 	int order = (int) abs(inputOrder)*142.2;